MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0080-fieldlengthdecreasenotallowed.md

 These changes might also break the runtime of dependent extensions.

 The validation of the length of table fields was previously done with [AS0004](appsourcecop-as0004-fieldtypechangenotallowed.md) and has now been split into two different rules:
-- [AS0080](appsourcecop-as0080-fieldlengthdecreasenotallowed.md) - which validates against decreasing the length of field
+- [AS0080](appsourcecop-as0080-fieldlengthdecreasenotallowed.md) - which validates against decreasing the length of fields
-- [AS0086](appsourcecop-as0086-fieldlengthincreasenotallowed.md) - which validates against increasing the length of field
+- [AS0086](appsourcecop-as0086-fieldlengthincreasenotallowed.md) - which validates against increasing the length of fields

 ## How to fix this diagnostic